 There are two main types of defined contribution pension scheme.

-These types of pension schemes are run by a board of trustees, who oversee the management and investments in your pension.
-They choose the professionals who look after your money, and have a duty to you as the member of the scheme to get the best deal on your behalf.
+These types of pension schemes are run by a board of trustees that oversees the management and investments in your pension.
+The trustees choose the professionals who look after your money and have a duty to you as the member of the scheme to get the best deal on your behalf.

 The contract is not between you and your employer, but between you and the pension provider.
 These types of schemes often offer you a much greater choice in investments for your pension savings than a trust-based scheme.